 To avoid hypoglycemia or low blood sugar, even in people without diabetes, take Asian ginseng with food.

-People with high blood pressure should not take Asian ginseng products without the close supervision of their doctor.
-People with low blood pressure, as well as those with an acute illness, should use caution when taking Asian ginseng.
+People with high blood pressure should not take Asian ginseng products without their doctor's supervision.
+People who are ill or have low blood pressure should take caution when using Asian ginseng.

-People with autoimmune disease, such as rheumatoid arthritis, lupus, and Crohn’s disease, should ask their doctors before taking Asian ginseng.
+People with an autoimmune disease, such as rheumatoid arthritis, lupus, or Crohn disease, should ask their doctors before taking Asian ginseng.
 Theoretically, Asian ginseng may boost an already overactive immune system.